-Two of the most popular legal structures for small businesses are the LLC (Limited Liability Company) and the S corporation.
-Many small business owners have struggled over which is best for them.
+Should you choose an S Corp election or opt for the LLC (Limited Liability Company)?
+These are two of the most popular legal structures for small businesses, and many small business owners have struggled over which is best for them.

-However, you may not realize that the two aren’t mutually exclusive.
+However, you may not realize it doesn’t have to be LLC or S Corp, because the two aren’t mutually exclusive.
 It’s possible to have your cake and eat it too by forming an LLC and then electing S corporation status.

 This is a particularly sound strategy if you have an LLC and the payroll taxes (self-employment taxes) on the owner(s) are high.
 Here we’ll break down some of the key details on why you should consider an LLC with S corporation election, and how you go about doing it.

 An Intro to the LLC and S Corporation: Key Differences

 Both the LLC and S corporation are well liked among accountants and small businesses because of their “pass-through” tax treatment.
 Unlike a regular C corporation, both of these structures do not pay taxes on the business’s profits.
 Rather, profits are passed along to the owner(s) and reported on their individual tax returns.
 In addition, both structures also help to separate the owners from the business and provide liability protection.

 But there are some key differences as well.
 An LLC is typically much easier to run from an administrative standpoint.
 There are fewer state filings and forms, lower start-up costs, fewer formal meetings and documentation than with the C or S corporation.
 That’s usually a big advantage for small business owners who don’t want to be burdened by paperwork.

 In addition, the LLC offers more flexibility in how owners can allocate the percentage of profits and losses among the owners.
 Let’s say you started a business with a friend and you each own 50% of the business.
 One year, your friend had something come up in his personal life and didn’t spend as much time on the business as you did.
 You both decided that the fair thing to do would be to give you 75% of the profits for the year.